-You will start your journey from the Carlos Alberto Square (or Jardin Carlos Alberto) and head northward on the pedestrian Rua de Cedofeita.
+You will start your journey from Carlos Alberto Square (or Jardin Carlos Alberto) and head northward on the pedestrian Rua de Cedofeita.
 From there you take Rua 9 Julho.
-After that you will have to pass under the A 20 and A 4 motorway.
-Shortly after, you reach the first place outside of Porto, Araújo which is more a suburb than a town itself.
+After that, you must pass under the A 20 and A 4 motorways.
+Shortly after, you reach the first place outside Porto, Araújo, which is more a suburb than a town.

-The camino will pass over two kilometers away from the airport in the town of Moreira da Maia and will continue in a mountainous area.
-Vilarinho is not a particularly interesting place but there is a shelter for pilgrims here and all facilities.
-Today, through the whole day you will have facilities everywhere as you will pass through inhabited areas mostly.
+The Camino will pass over two kilometers from the airport in Moreira da Maia and continue in a mountainous area.
+Vilarinho is not a particularly interesting place, but there is a shelter for pilgrims here and all facilities.
+Today, throughout the day, you will have facilities everywhere as you will mostly pass through inhabited areas.

-You can follow this link to book online a hostel or room in Vilarinho or to search for accommodation on your way!
+You can follow this link and book online a hostel or room in Vilarinho or search for accommodation on your way!